sagemath/trac_to_gh/Issue 9154.md

 # Issue 9154: boehm_gc (still, still) fails to build on Cygwin

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9154

 Original creator: was